19th Indiana Infantry Regiment: Service

 The 19th Indiana was raised at Indianapolis, Indiana, on July 29, 1861.
 It saw severe fighting in the 1862 Northern Virginia Campaign.
 In their first battle at Gainesville, the 19th supported the left flank of the embattled 2nd Wisconsin, fighting Confederates near the buildings of John Brawner's Farm.
 They also fought in the main part of the Second Battle of Bull Run, where they, along with the rest of the Iron Brigade, were part of the rear guard covering the retreat of Union Army General John Pope, the 19th would lose 260 men out of 430 engaged.
 During the subsequent Maryland Campaign, the 19th attacked Turner's Gap in the Battle of South Mountain, and then suffered considerable casualties battling Hood's Texas Brigade in the D.R.
 Miller cornfield at Antietam.
-Lieutenant Colonel Alois O. Bachman was mortally wounded during the engagement, leaving command of the regiment to captain William W. Dudley, the 19th would lose 12 men killed and 59 wounded.
+Lieutenant Colonel Alois O. Bachman was mortally wounded during the engagement, leaving command of the regiment to captain William Wade Dudley, the 19th would lose 12 men killed and 59 wounded.

 During the first day of the Battle of Gettysburg on July 1, 1863, the 19th pushed a part of James J. Archer's Confederate brigade off McPherson's Ridge, and capturing a number of them in the progress.
 The 19th would bare the brunt of a Confederate counterattack in the late afternoon, but held their ground stubbornly.
 The flag would fall multiple times, and the entire color guard succumbing to bullets.
 Lieutenant Colonel William Dudley would be wounded during the fire fight.
 The Hoosiers would gradually give ground and then fall back with the Brigade, when the I Corps retreated to Cemetery Hill.
 The Iron Brigade and the 19th Indiana were sent over to nearby Culp's Hill, where they entrenched.
 They saw comparatively little action the rest of the battle.
 Out of 288 men, the 19th would leave Gettysburg with but 78 men present for duty.
 The regiment later served that year in the Bristoe and Mine Run Campaigns and in 1864 during the Overland Campaign and the Siege of Petersburg.

 The regiment was amalgamated with the 20th Indiana Infantry on October 18, 1864.